Skip Ribbon Commands

 Shoulder injuries in volleyball can occur from repetitive hitting (spiking) or serving.
 Shoulder injuries in basketball can occur from diving or rebounding.

 Pain from repetitive use is common in volleyball, usually due to weak muscles of the shoulder blade and trunk.
-Often rehabilitation exercises and rest from excessive hitting or serving are all that is needed.
+Often rehabilitation exercises and rest from excessive hitting or serving are needed.

 Eye injuries

 Eye injuries commonly occur in sports that involve balls but can also result from a finger or another object in the eye.
-Any injury that affects vision or is associated with swelling or blood inside the eye should be evaluated by an ophthalmologist.
-The AAP recommends that children involved in organized sports wear appropriate protective eyewear.
+Any injury that affects vision or is associated with swelling or blood inside the eye should be evaluated by a doctor as soon as possible. .
+The AAP recommends that children involved in organized sports wear appropriate protective eyewear (see above).

 Head injuries

-Concussions can occur after an injury to the head or neck contacting the ground, equipment, or another athlete.
-A concussion is any injury to the brain that disrupts normal brain function on a temporary or permanent basis.
+Concussions can occur after an injury to the head or neck, in which there is forceful contact with the ground, equipment, or another athlete.
+A concussion is any injury to the brain that disrupts normal brain function temporarily.

 Prematurely returning to play after a concussion can lead to another concussion or even death.
-An athlete with a history of concussion may be more susceptible to another injury than an athlete with no history of concussion.
+A concussed player is not playing at their best, and playing with a concussion can lead to other musculoskeletal injuries that may take longer to recover from.

 All concussions are serious, and all athletes with suspected concussions should not return to play until they see a doctor.